 Evaluation for possible causes may include:

-The goal of treatment is to correct the dehydration.
+At the start of treatment, the goal is to correct the water loss.
 This will improve the blood pressure, urine output, and circulation.
+Blood sugar will also decrease.

 Fluids and potassium will be given through a vein (intravenously).
-High glucose levels are treated with insulin given through a vein.
+This must be done carefully.
+High glucose level is treated with insulin given through a vein.

 - Blood clot formation